kgroveshok/z80-homebrew/WORD-LIST.md

 ### 2! ( u a -- )  Store value u as a word at address a | DONE

+### CONFIG ( -- )  Access the system configuration menu.
+Set boot from file, hardware diags, and more! | DONE

 ### OUT ( u1 u2 -- ) Perform Z80 OUT to port u2 sending byte u1 | DONE